deejaygraham/deejaygraham.github.io/src/content/posts/2025-08-10-blinking-again.md

 ```

+Note there is no while loop or anything else unnecessary in the code, just a lovely blinking light in the top corner of the screen.

 ## Scanning

 The ghost and dinosaur detectors I wrote a while ago feature a sweeping scanner animation to show that the microbit was